Prasana-sys/team-project-moncef/README.md

 The application will be developed using popular programming languages such as C#/C++, and will incorporate a user-friendly interface to make it easy for users to interact with their calendar data.
 The application will also use APIs from popular calendar platforms to access and manage user calendar data, allowing users to easily connect their calendars to the application.
 The main components/modules that will interact are the calendar platform APIs, the calendar GUI, and event scheduling modules.
 Data will be stored and accessed locally and will contain user event data and account information.

-The single most serious challenge we see in developing this product is to successfully integrate popular calendar platforms' APIs to our app.
-To minimize this risk we will conduct extensive research and following the API's documentation.
-Other challenges we might face include security breaches and unforeseen technical issues with implementing our idea.
+The single most serious challenge we see in developing this product is successfully integrating popular calendar platforms' APIs to our app.
+To minimize this risk we will conduct extensive research and thoroughly study the API's documentation.
+Other challenges we might face include security breaches and unforeseen technical issues while implementing our idea.

 We are planning on adding features such as:
 - User interface customization